cyberphor/knowledge-base/cloud/securtity/README.md

 * CSPs: responsible for data center security (NOTE: organizations surrender a portion of integrity control to the CSP)

 # Risk Management
 Risk management is the process of designing, building, sustaining, and modifying policies and systems to protect asset Confidentiality, Integrity, and Availability from *manageable risk*.
-It requires organizations to understand their risk appetite and be adaptable.
-In risk management preserving the organization is more important than preserving an asset.
+It requires organizations to understand their risk appetite and be adaptable (preserving the organization is more important than preserving an asset).

 **Manageable Risk**
 Manageable risk can be accepted, avoided, mitigated, or transferred.